webix-hub/docs/data/api/refs/ui.label_events.md

 - api/link/ui.label_onitemclick_event.md - fires after the control has been clicked
 - api/link/ui.label_onkeypress_event.md - occurs when keyboard key is pressed for the control in focus
 - api/link/ui.label_onlongtouch_event.md - fires on holding finger in some position for a certain period of time
-- api/link/ui.label_onrotate_event.md - occurs on screen rotating
 - api/link/ui.label_onswipex_event.md - occurs on a horizontal swipe movement
 - api/link/ui.label_onswipey_event.md - occurs on a vertical swipe movement
+- api/link/ui.label_ontimedkeypress_event.md - fires after typing has been finished in the field
 - api/link/ui.label_ontouchend_event.md - occurs when the touch event is ended
 - api/link/ui.label_ontouchmove_event.md - occurs during touch movement
 - api/link/ui.label_ontouchstart_event.md - when some webix view has been touched